 The instances of white-collar crimes are quite prevalent in the U.S. today.
-With the offenders of white-collar crimes being high profile personalities or people with high social status, these activities are often concealed, making them difficult to prosecute.
+However, with the offenders of white-collar crimes being high-profile personalities or people with high social status, these activities are often concealed, making them difficult to prosecute.

 What Is White Collar Crime?

 White-collar crime refers to nonviolent crimes that are committed by government or business professionals for financial gain.
-The term was first coined in 1939 by sociologist Edwin Sutherland to define crimes committed by socially respectable people or the ones with good social standing in terms of occupation.
+The term was first coined in 1939 by sociologist Edwin Sutherland to define crimes committed by socially respectable people or good social standing in terms of occupation.

 Common Types of White Collar Crimes